dnelyk/qb-truckrobbery-target/readme.md

 # qb-truckrobbery
 qb-truckrobbery with qb-target implementation, as well as a hack, and more configurable options

+Right now this resource is a BETA of my https://github.com/dnelyk/qb-truckrobbery which is not finished.

 # **_Config Options_**
 ##### _Config options are detailed in the Config.lua file._